rniemela77/discord-bot/README.md

 - Allow users to delete tasks
 - Only fetch tasks that are created by the user
 - Fetch tasks that the user is "watching"
+- Allow users to select other users as task watchers

 ## TODO:

-- allow users to add other users to their watch list (checkbox select users?)
 - Allow users to create accounts
 - Allow users to upload or set avatar
 - Allow users to enter their discord acc info and have it saved in the database